Marzia Tedeschi: Acting career

 Marzia began her career as a stage actress with the role of Antigone, directed by Kathy Marchand, at the Ateneo Theater while at college in Rome in 2001.
 She made many theatrical performances in leading roles as well as co-roles across Europe, and her first role on TV was in 2001 in the soap "Carabinieri", directed by Raffaele Mertes, Mediaset.
 Her debut on the big screen followed with the much-acclaimed short film "Life is an Illusion", released in 2004 and shot in Los Angeles.
 Although she played in some TV movies in following years, it was the feature film "Il Pane Nudo"(2006), directed by Rachid Benhadj, that became a turning point in her career.
 The movie is based on the autobiographical novel "El Khubz el Hafi" of the Moroccan writer Mohamed Choukri.
 Marzia played the role of a cynical whore named Sallafa who was the protagonist's lover, played by Said Taghmaoui.
 Marzia shaved her head for the role.
-Despite of her limited screen space, she gave a powerful performance and her decision to shave the long silky tresses was warm welcomed and successful.
+Despite her limited screen space, she gave a powerful performance and her decision to shave the long silky tresses was warm welcomed and successful.
 She was awarded as "Best Actress" for this movie in 2006 Tiburon Film Festival, happened in San Francisco.
 Then "Best Actress" Award also in Rotterdam Film Festival 2006 and "Best supporting actress" Award in BAFF Festival in Italy.
-She played in Italy the role of Irene in the TV Series "Il Bene e il Male" directed by Giorgio Serafini, Rai1, the role of the teacher Federica in "Lab-Story", directed by Daniele Auricchio, Rai Edu and a bosniac woman, named Jasmine, in the popular Italian TV Series "L´Isola" directed by Alberto Negrin, Rai1, 2012.
+She played in Italy the role of Irene in the TV Series "Il Bene e il Male" directed by Giorgio Serafini, Rai1, the role of the teacher Federica in "Lab-Story", directed by Daniele Auricchio, Rai Edu and a bosniac woman, named Jasmine, in the popular Italian TV Series "L´Isola" directed by Alberto Negrin, Rai1, 2012, and that of Mrs T in "La cura" by Francesco Di Salvia.
 Eventually she became a busy television actress above all in Germany, where she moved lately and where she made her debut in the German television industry in 2013 with the role of "Francesca di Matteo" in "Patchwork Family" TV Soap, that was live on Sat1 channel.
 After that she performed in the popular Bavarian TV series "Dahoam is Dahoam" in the role of "Gina" Meanwhile, she never left her passion for theater.
 Her last performance was the much acclaimed "Clan Macbeth" in Dorothy Strelsin Theater in Manhattan, MITF Festival in New York, 2014.
 Clan Macbeth is an adaptation from William Shakespeare's popular drama in which she played the role of Lady Macbeth.
 She will be seen in the upcoming season of Tatort, the popular German drama series which will be aired in 2015, where she plays a character named Maria, the new Italian girlfriend of the inspector Kopper.

 She attended also as a member of the jury, Kufar Theatre Festival in Minsk, Belarus, 2014 and she was also a member of the international short-film jury in Damascus Film Festival 2010.